Financial Aid Policies for Business

 All students enrolled in an undergraduate degree completion program or graduate program through the School of Business must meet the Satisfactory Academic Progress (SAP) policy as determined by the University of Redlands in conjunction with the U.S. Department of Education.
 Students will be evaluated at the end of their first 12 month period and for each period thereafter.
 SAP is evaluated both on quantitative (number of credits earned) and qualitative (cumulative GPA) measurements.
 See below for an explanation of both measurements.

 Quantitative SAP: All students must complete at least 80% of their attempted units in each academic year.
 For example, a student whose program is 24 units for the year must complete a minimum of 19 units to be compliant.

 Qualitative SAP: All students must maintain a cumulative minimum GPA of 2.0 in undergraduate programs and 3.0 in graduate programs.

 Students who do not meet the SAP requirements by the end of their first year of study may be placed on financial aid probation.
 Students who do not meet subsequent SAP assessments while on probation will be placed on a financial aid suspension.

 If you wish to withdraw from your program, or from classes within the program, you must contact your academic advisor.
-If you withdraw during a payment period the Office of Financial Aid must perform a calculation of “earned” versus “unearned” federal aid.
+If you withdraw during a payment period Student Financial Services must perform a calculation of “earned” versus “unearned” federal aid.
 This federal policy assumes you earn your aid based on how much time has elapsed in your payment period.
 If you receive federal financial aid, that aid may be reduced as a result of your withdrawal.
 There are three steps that the University of Redlands must complete to comply with federal policy:

 - Determine the withdrawal date.